mgharvey/mgharvey.github.io/softwaredata.md

 * <a href="http://datadryad.org/resource/doi:10.5061/dryad.qm4j1" target="_blank">UCE alignments from multiple individuals within 5 Neotropical birds</a> (Smith et al. 2014)

-* RAD-Seq data from 72 individuals of *Xenops minutus*
+* RAD-Seq data from 72 individuals of *Xenops minutus* (Harvey and Brumfield in review)

 * Field observational data are available from the <a href="http://www.avianknowledge.net/" target="_blank">Avian Knowledge Network</a>